babel/babel/README.md

 ### Gold Sponsors

-Become a gold sponsor with a monthly donation of $1000 and get your logo on our README on Github and the front page of https://babeljs.io. [[Become a Gold Sponsor](https://opencollective.com/babel#gold-sponsors)]
+Become a gold sponsor with a monthly donation of $1000 and get your logo on our README on GitHub and the front page of https://babeljs.io. [[Become a Gold Sponsor](https://opencollective.com/babel#gold-sponsors)]

 <a href="https://opencollective.com/babel/tiers/gold-sponsors/0/website" target="_blank"><img src="https://opencollective.com/babel/tiers/gold-sponsors/0/avatar"></a>
 <a href="https://opencollective.com/babel/tiers/gold-sponsors/1/website" target="_blank"><img src="https://opencollective.com/babel/tiers/gold-sponsors/1/avatar.svg"></a>